OctopusDeploy/docs/docs/approvals/service-now/index.md

 ### Standard vs Normal Changes

-By default deployments resulting in CR creation will produce a `Normal` change (i.e. one requiring explicit approval).
+By default, deployments resulting in CR creation will produce a `Normal` change (i.e. one requiring explicit approval).

 Setting the **Standard Change Template Name** setting under **Project Settings** to the name of an